EXCervantes/book-search-engine/README.md

 This is a full functioning application deployed at [this link](https://book-search-engine-c3e9.onrender.com/).

 Alternatively, a user can clone the repository to view it on their local machine.
 Run `npm install` to install the necessary dependencies for the page to work.
-Initialize the application by using `npm run start`.
+Initialize the application by using `npm run develop` to run both server and client side directories locally.

 ## Usage

 Once the page is open a user can search for their book in the search bar.
-The app will return results matching the searched title with a book cover picture, title of book, author(s), and description.
+The app will return results matching the searched title and related titles with a book cover picture, title of book, author(s), and description.
 Selecting "Login/Sign Up" will display a box where the options to either log in or sign up will be found.
 For signing up enter a username, email, and password.
 For logging in enter an email and password used to create an account.

-If the user creates an account or logs in the option to save a book will become available below a book's description.
-In addition, "See Your Books" will display a user's saved books with the option to delete a book from the saved books list Selecting logout will log the user out of the current session.
+If the user creates an account or logs in, the option to save a book will become available below a book's description.
+In addition, "See Your Books" will display a user's saved books with the option to delete a book from the saved books list.
+Selecting logout will log the user out of the current session.

 ### Link to Deployed Application